2F2365C5-5BC5-4963-B919-0097B772721E.jpg

 10. Sharpening and tool maintenance – Adjust and maintain machine tools and dust collection system; Change blades and bits

-Project 1: Windsor Stool - A one-week module in which students build a small milking stool.
+Windsor Stool: A two-week module in which students build a Windsor chair.

 • Revisit turning spindles